pytest-dev/pytest-randomly/README.rst

     pytest --randomly-seed=last

+(This only works if pytest’s cacheprovider plugin has not been disabled.)

 Since the ordering is by module, then by class, you can debug inter-test pollution failures by narrowing down which tests are being run to find the bad interaction by rerunning just the module/class: